niklasb/vvz-ssh/README.md

    This is a bit tricky because we need to set the correct `Host` header and rewrite URLs from the WSDL that point to the original host name of the service.

+### Files and directories

+* `ssh_tunnel_client.rb`: The SSH tunnel client
+* `savon.rb`: Example Ruby script to show how Savon has to be configured to access the tunneled service
+* `example-dotssh`: An example `~/.ssh` directory showing off the SSH config

+### Installation

+1. On the tunnel server (probably an ATIS shell server), create a new SSH client key: `ssh-keygen -b 4096`
+2. Use the provided `~/.ssh` example directory as a basis and add the new key to the `authorized_keys` file with the config shown in the example
+3. Deploy the `ssh_tunnel_client.rb` app to Heroku, along with the private and public key (remember, the key can *only* be used for ths specified port forwarding, not for shell access).
+4. Enjoy